Title Tag Checker

 The meta title tag is one of the simplest yet most important elements of on-page SEO.

-If you want your website to rank well, reach the right people, and generate better results, you need check your title tags to make sure you’re properly optimized.
+If you want your website to rank well, reach the right people, and generate better results, you need check your titles to make sure you’re properly optimized.

 What is a Title Tag?

 A title tag is a piece of HTML code that specifies the title of a web page.
-Every web page has a title tag and they’re displayed as clickable hyperlinks on search engine results pages (SERPs).
-A title tag is designed to provide both an accurate and concise description of the page and its content.
+Every web page has a title tag and they’re displayed as clickable hyperlinks in search engine results.
+A title is designed to provide both an accurate and concise description of the page and its content.

-This is how the title tag looks in HTML code:
+This is how the proper tag looks in HTML code: